lllsssyyyy/SURF/README.md

 **barcodes**: (list), len: n_spots.
 The barcodes of ST data.

 # Installation
-We have tested the installation process under ubuntu 22.04, R 3.6.3, and torch 1.11+cuda 11.2.
+We have tested the installation process under ubuntu 22.04, R 4.5.1, and torch 2.1.1 + cuda 12.1.
 1. Install R environment (https://cran.r-project.org/)
 2. Create the virtual environment
 ```